 Environmental Stewardship Committee (ESC)

-- ESC is part of the governance structure of the college and is a vehicle for advocacy and information exchange on environmental matters.
+- ESC is part of the governance structure of the university and is a vehicle for advocacy and information exchange on environmental matters.
 ESC developed the Statement on Sustainability, approved by the Board of Trustees in May 2007.

 Plaster Creek Watershed

-- Since the spring of 2004, representatives from Calvin College, Christian Reformed Church, and the West Michigan Environmental Action Coalition (WMEAC) have been meeting to address the problems and the potential of Plaster Creek.
+- Since the spring of 2004, representatives from Calvin University, Christian Reformed Church, and the West Michigan Environmental Action Coalition (WMEAC) have been meeting to address the problems and the potential of Plaster Creek.
 This group has evolved into the Plaster Creek Stewards (formerly the Plaster Creek Working Group).
 A new grant from the Calvin Center for Christian Scholarship will enable Calvin to develop plans for implementing concrete creation care outreach efforts.

-- As a follow-up to Focus the Nation, members of the Calvin community gathered to consider ways to foster greater environmental stewardship in the college’s institutional practices.
+- As a follow-up to Focus the Nation, members of the Calvin community gathered to consider ways to foster greater environmental stewardship in the university’s institutional practices.
 Action plans for the coming year were developed for many departments and offices.

 van Reken dorm

 - One floor in the newest wing of the van Reken dorm provides an opportunity for interested students to study and learn about environmental responsibility and Christian stewardship in a unique residential living-learning community.
 The Creation Care floor allows “motivated students the opportunity to more intentionally learn about and promote environmental responsibility, sustainable practices, and Christian stewardship-at the local, national, and global level...”